fauu/Kamite/README.md

 Instructs Kamite to print debug messages to console as well as to enable certain extra features in the client that are useful for debugging purporses.\
-Setting the value to `all` will instruct Kamite to additionally display debug messages from the third-party dependencies.\
+Setting the value to `all` will instruct Kamite to additionally display debug messages from the third-party dependencies.
-The mere presence of the flag or any value different from `all`, `false` or `0` is interpreted as `true`.

 `--regionHelper`\
 Launches Kamite in Region Helper mode used to obtain coordinates of screen